Alerts are used to drive immediate awareness and timely reaction to customer at-risk behavior or specific situations that are concerning, such as:

 It contains a playbook that describes what the CS team should do with a set of tasks they need to complete along the way.
-These tasks usually include meetings and do-tos that need to happen within a targeted timeline and desired dependency.
+These tasks usually include meetings/touchpoints and to-dos that need to happen within a targeted timeline and desired dependency.

-External Goals are leveraged and created ad-hoc by individual CSMs to help record customer-tracked success metrics and build a plan to work with the customer towards improving that business-specific metric.
+External Goals are leveraged and created ad-hoc by individual CSMs to help record customer-tracked success metrics and build a plan to work with the customer toward improving that business-specific metric.

-External Goals empowers the CSMs to keep track of activities and communication leading towards the customer’s perceived value and allows them to constantly validate and showcase the value delivered to the customer with a solid and referenceable track record.
+External Goals empower the CSMs to keep track of activities and communication leading towards the customer’s perceived value and allow them to constantly validate and showcase the value delivered to the customer with a solid and referenceable track record.

 Tasks are used to track any action performed by the CSM and help keep a record of it.
 There are multiple ways a task can be created - through a goal, alert or manually created by the CSM.